suchov/suchov.github.io/cv.md

 Engineering Manager

-- Driving feature delivery from initial requirement through development to production deployment.
+- Driving feature delivery from initial requirement through development to production deployment
-- Building an offshore team in Ukraine to help the product succeed.
+- Building an offshore team in Ukraine to help the product succeed
-- Working with NextJS, React, Redux, Jest, and SSR.
+- Working with NextJS, React, Redux, Jest, and SSR
-- Hiring and leading the development team in Kyiv.
+- Hiring and leading the development team in Kyiv

 #### [Cloverpop](https://www.cloverpop.com/) (2017 Jan - 2019 May) Kyiv/San Francisco

 Engineering Manager

-- Leading company development process.
+- Leading company development process
 - Building and leading engineering team, through recruitment, personal growth, development, and coaching
-- Identifying, scoping, and delivering large end-to-end features.
+- Identifying, scoping, and delivering large end-to-end features
 - Managing day to day engineering operations
-- Developing best practices
 - Ensuring engineering and operations teams are working closely and collaboratively as one team on behalf of the product
 - Build the Continuous Delivery process for the team with continuous deployment, review process
-- Lead the migration to ES6 and then to React
+- Lead the migration to ES6/React
 - Created the program to switch the team to use React and mentor the process
 - Switch the team to using TDD with RSpec & Jest